Erotemic/Erotemic/README.md

 - 📫 How to reach me: twitter
 - 😄 Pronouns: he / him
 - 🏭 Born at 353 ppm CO₂
-- 🧠 I truly enjoy being corrected; it makes me less incorrect, and I don't like being incorrect.
+- 🧠 I highly value being corrected; it makes me less incorrect, and I don't like being incorrect.
 - ⚡ Fun fact: the maximum amount of information that can be contained in a finite space is proportional to its surface area and not its volume. (https://en.wikipedia.org/wiki/Holographic_principle#Energy,_matter,_and_information_equivalence)